 Oil

-A little oil is needed to get the pork belly as crispy as possible.
-The recipe below calls for light olive oil, but you could substitute another cooking oil with a high smoke point (avoid extra virgin olive oil for cooking in an air fryer).
+I used light olive oil for this recipe, but you could substitute another cooking oil with a high smoke point like vegetable oil or corn oil (avoid extra virgin olive oil for cooking in an air fryer).

 Optional other seasonings

-How to cook pork belly in the air fryer
+Let’s cook this pork belly in the air fryer!

-2. Salt the rind.
 Rub salt into the pork belly skin, and set aside for 10-20 minutes.
-You will notice that moisture appears on the surface of the rind.
-Blot this off with a paper towel to get the pork skin as dry as possible.
+Pat dry again with a paper towel to remove any surface moisture that appears.

-1. Oil and season pork belly.
 Drizzle oil over the pork belly and rub the oil into the scores in the skin, and all over the meat.
-Flip the pork belly over and season the underside with salt, pepper, and any other seasonings you want to add.
+Flip the pork belly over and season the underside.

 Wrapped pork belly in air fryer basket.

-Air fried pork belly in air fryer basket.
+Crispy air fried pork belly in the air fryer basket.

 How long to cook pork belly in the air fryer?

-Pork belly is cooked when it reaches an internal temperature of 165°F/ 74°C. However, for fall-apart-tender meat, pork belly needs to be cooked to a much higher internal temperature of around 195-200°F/ 90-95°C.
+Pork belly is cooked when it reaches an internal temperature of 165°F/ 74°C, however, for succulent fall-apart-tender pork belly, it needs to be cooked to a much higher internal temperature of around 195-200°F/ 90-95°C.

 Serving ideas